canvas-gamification/canvas-gamification-junit-tests/src/oop/object_independence/medium/q3/QuestionText.md

 ## Question Text

-Your goal is to become a master chef.
-So, you make a mobile app to keep track of all your secret recipes.
+You want to become a master chef so you make a mobile app to keep track of all your secret recipes.
 Make a class called **Cocktail** with one attribute called **ingredients** which represents a list of ingredients and are initialized in the constructor.
 The method also has an accessor, mutator, and a **toString()** method.